Level Up Your Multilingual Learners

 Help Your MLLs Outperform in K-8 Math, Algebra, Reading, and K-8 Science

-No scalable intervention has produced evidence of promise for MLLs to learn the language of STEM until now.
-With as little as 30 minutes of instruction using Speak Agent for 12 weeks, for example, treatment students in an NSF-sponsored study were able to increase targeted Science vocabulary and concept knowledge between 10% and 15% versus 3% for the control group.
+No scalable intervention has produced evidence of promise for MLLs to learn the language of STEM—until now.
+With as little as 30 minutes of Content+Language™ instruction using Speak Agent for 12 weeks, treatment students in an NSF-sponsored study were able to increase targeted Science vocabulary and concept knowledge between 10% and 15% versus only 3% for the control group.
 Follow-on research in Montgomery County, MD corroborated this 3X acceleration in Science and found even greater gains (31%) in Reading at the same dosage.
 A small-scale study at KIPP found similar results on their own reading assessment—and also showed significant attitudinal changes toward reading.
 Follow-up studies are planned to explore these initial findings at greater scale.

 Examples of Multilingual Learning Supports

 Viewing and Representing are built into everything we do!